General (scope, criteria, time limits)

 The CALL shall decide on the application within 2 months, under “full judicial review” (plein contentieux).

 In first instance procedures leading to inadmissibility decisions as well as in the appeal procedures, the general provisions on the right and access to free legal assistance apply.
-Challenges identified in the provision of legal assistance during the regular procedure also apply to the admissibility procedure (see section on Regular Procedure: Legal Assistance).
+Challenges identified in the provision of legal assistance during the regular procedure also apply to the admissibility procedure (see section on Regular Procedure).
 During some admissibility procedures – like for example the procedure following a subsequent application for international protection – applicants often do not have the right to reception in a centre and stay at a private address (for example with family, friends or solidary citizens).
-This situation makes it more difficult to qualify for free legal assistance (see Regular procedure: Second line legal assistance).
+This situation makes it more difficult to qualify for free legal assistance (see Regular procedure).
 In practice, much fewer procedural interventions by lawyers, in appeals or otherwise, take place in these specific cases.

 Note that this ground is not foreseen in Article 33(2) recast Asylum Procedures Directive.